-- A student desiring to formally appeal a final grade must initiate the process by completing a Grade Appeal Form and submitting it to the appropriate Department or Division Chair.
+A student desiring to formally appeal for a final grade must initiate the process by completing a Grade Appeal Form and submitting it to the appropriate Department or Division Chair.
 The "reason" for the appeal should be written with sufficient detail to insure the opportunity for a clear response.
-The appeal process varies for some majors for more information please contact the department of your major. - The appeal may not be submitted until one week after the end of the semester in which the grade was awarded. - An appeal may not be submitted beyond six months after the end of the semester in which the grade was awarded. - The student must meet with the instructor and review the criterion used to determine the final grade.
-If the student has not yet done so, the Chair will ask the student to meet with the instructor. - If the student and faculty member cannot resolve the grade appeal, the Chair will meet with the student and the instructor within five working days. - a.
-When appropriate, the Chair may ask a departmental committee to review material (e.g., the final essay in ENG 101) and make a recommendation. - b.
-A meeting with the Chair does not preclude the student's right to appear before the Grade Appeal Committee. - On merit, the Chair may recommend that the instructor request a change of grade or recommend that the student accept the original grade. - 4.
-If the student is not satisfied with the resolution suggested by the Chair, the appeal will be forwarded to the Divisional Appeal Committee. - a.
-The Chair will convene a meeting of the Divisional Appeal Committee within ten working days. - The Grade Appeal Committee will be chaired by a faculty member in the Division.
+The appeal process varies for some majors - for more information please contact the department of your major.

-- c.
-The student and the instructor will be asked to attend the meeting of the Grade Appeal Committee.
+- The appeal may not be submitted until one week after the end of the semester in which the grade was awarded. - An appeal may not be submitted beyond six months after the end of the semester in which the grade was awarded. - The student must meet with the instructor and review the criterion used to determine the final grade.
+If the student has not yet done so, the Chair will ask the student to meet with the instructor. - 3.
+If the student and faculty member cannot resolve the grade appeal, the Chair will meet with the student and the instructor within five working days. - When appropriate, the Chair may ask a departmental committee to review material (e.g., the final essay in ENG 101) and make a recommendation.
+A meeting with the Chair does not preclude the student's right to appear - before the Grade Appeal Committee.
+On merit, the Chair may recommend that the instructor request a change of grade or recommend that the student accept the original grade. - If the student is not satisfied with the resolution suggested by the Chair, the appeal forwarded to the Divisional Appeal The Chair will convene a meeting of the Divisional Appeal Committee within - ten working days.
+The Grade Appeal Committee will be chaired by a faculty member in the - Division.
+The student and the instructor will be asked to attend the meeting of the - Grade Appeal Committee.
 Each party will be asked to address the Committee directly.
-At the committee Chair's discretion, some discussion may occur. - d.
-The Committee will make a recommendation to the Division Chair who will the notify the student of the Committee's decision within 10 days of the meeting. - If the student is still unsatisfied with the resolution suggested by the Divisional Committee, the appeal will be forwarded to the appropriate academic Dean. - a.
-The Dean will meet with the student in an attempt to mediate a resolution. - b.
-Failing to bring the matter to resolution, the Dean will convene a meeting of the College Wide Grade Appeal Committee. - c.
-In addition to the Dean, the Committee will have six members: - i.
-A faculty member from the department offering the course for which the appeal is being made. - ii.
-A full-time faculty member selected by the student. - iii.
-The Chair of the Academic Standards and Assessment Committee. - iv.
-The Dean of Students or designee. - A student representative identified by the Dean of Student Affairs to serve as a student advocate. - A Division Chair from a department other than that from which the appeal arises. - vii.
-In instances where the course was taught at the branch campus or another off-campus site, a representative from that site may be added to the Committee. - d.
-If when appropriate, the Dean may identify an individual outside the institution with appropriate expertise to review material and/or make recommendations. - e.
-The student and the instructor will be asked to attend the meeting of the Grade Appeal Committee.
-Each will be asked to address the Committee directly, and at the Committee Chair's discretion, some discussion may occur.
+At the committee Chair's discretion, some discussion may occur.
+The Committee will make a recommendation to the Division Chair who will notify the student of the Committee's decision within 10 days of the - If the student is still unsatisfied with the resolution suggested by the Divisional - Committee, the appeal will be forwarded to the appropriate academic Dean. - The Dean will meet with the student in an attempt to mediate a resolution.
+Failing to bring the matter to resolution, the Dean will convene a meeting of - In addition to the Dean, the Committee will have six members: - i.
+A faculty member from the department offering the course for which the the College Wide Grade Appeal Committee.